Using Cloud DLP to scan BigQuery data

 If you chose to publish Cloud DLP findings to BigQuery, on the Job details page, click View Findings in BigQuery to open the table in the Google Cloud console.
 You can then query the table and analyze your findings.
 For more information on querying your results in BigQuery, see Querying Cloud DLP findings in BigQuery in the Cloud DLP documentation.

-If you want to redact or otherwise de-identify the sensitive data that the Cloud DLP scan found, see:
+If you want to redact or otherwise de-identify the sensitive data that the Cloud DLP scan found, see the following:

 - Inspect text to de-identify sensitive information